 Five Ways to Protect Yourself From Debt Collection Phone Scams

 If you're receiving non-stop calls from an aggressive debt collector, take the following steps to protect yourself.

 So ask the caller's name, company, address and telephone number upfront.
-And use that information to investigate their legitimacy online, including the FTC's list of banned collection companies and individuals and CallerSmart's community phonebook.
+And use that information to investigate their legitimacy online, including the FTC's list of banned collection companies and individuals and CallerSmart's yellow pages phone directory app.

 Request written proof of your obligation - and refuse to discuss your debt further until you've received it.
 Legitimate debt collectors are required to provide you with a written notice within five days of first contacting you, under the Fair Debt Collection Practices Act (FDCPA).

 The notice should include the name of the creditor, amount owed and your right to dispute the debt.

 3. Keep your personal information private.